Chris-McGonigle/island-flowers/README.md

 ### Future Features

 There are a number of features that could be introduced in future iterations.
-These include:
+Some of these could include:

 1. Delivery charging
 2. Ability to like blog posts